remodlai/Flowise/docs/documentation/handoff/07_file_storage/storage_path_utilities.md

 **Parameters:**
 - `fileId`: The ID of the file to move
-- `destinationPath`: The new path within the bucket
+- `targetPath`: The new path within the bucket
 - `authContext`: Authentication context
 - `destinationBucket`: Optional destination bucket (defaults to same bucket)